-- 3.7.8.
-The Central Lincolnshire authorities work closely with water companies, the EA and other relevant bodies to ensure that infrastructure improvements to manage increased waste water and sewage effluent produced by new development are delivered in a timely manner, and to ensure that, as required by the Water Framework Directive, there is no deterioration to water quality and the environment. - 3.7.9.
-Groundwater Source Protection Zones (SPZs) are areas of groundwater where there is a particular sensitivity to pollution risks due to the closeness of a drinking water source and how the groundwater flows.
-They are used to protect abstractions used for public water supply and other forms of distribution to the public such as breweries and food production plants.
-Development in the SPZs will be expected to comply with the EA's guidance document, 'Groundwater Protection: Principles and Practice (GP3)' or any subsequent replacement. - 3.7.10.
+3.7.8.
+The Central Lincolnshire authorities work closely with water companies, the EA and other relevant bodies to ensure that infrastructure improvements to manage increased waste water and sewage effluent produced by new development are delivered in a timely manner, and to ensure that, as required by the Water Framework Directive, there is no deterioration to water quality and the environment.

+3.7.9.
 Parts of Central Lincolnshire are currently constrained by the capacity of water recycling infrastructure, and will require coordinated timing between development and new or improved infrastructure provision.
 The predominantly rural nature of the area means that there are developments without mains drainage connection that will require careful design and management.
+The first presumption in such areas must be to provide a system of foul drainage discharging into a public sewer.
+Only where it can be shown to the satisfaction of the local planning authority that connection to a public sewer is not feasible, should non-mains foul sewage disposal solutions be considered.